 The Office of Undergraduate Admissions coordinates the recruitment, evaluation, acceptance, and entrance of all undergraduate students to Wheelock.

-The Admissions Ambassadors program allows student leaders to represent Wheelock by communicating and promoting the benefits of the college, and sharing personal Wheelock experience with prospective students and parents.
+The Admissions Ambassador program allows students to represent Wheelock by communicating and promoting the benefits of the college by sharing personal Wheelock experiences with prospective students and parents.
 Ambassadors help develop and foster relationships with prospective Wheelock students, which is a crucial piece in the admissions process and campus engagement.
-Ambassadors participate in many exciting events which include all large admissions events, give tours throughout the week, and host prospective students for both day visits and overnight throughout the year.
-Students who are outgoing and enjoy speaking in front of groups and meeting new people are encouraged to apply.
-Applications and interviews for this position are accepted in the spring.
+Ambassadors participate in many exciting events which include all large admissions events, give tours throughout the week, and host prospective students for both day visits and overnights throughout the year.
+Students who are outgoing, enthusiastic about Wheelock, enjoy speaking in front of groups, and meeting new people are encouraged to apply.
+Applications are accepted in the spring.
 All are welcome to apply.

 To receive more information about the Intern or Ambassador programs please contact the Office of Undergraduate Admissions at extension 2206 or email@example.com.

 Office Of Graduate Admissions